yotam-biu/ps3/ReadMe.md

 # Python Exercises: Edge Cases and Approximate π

 ## Overview
-This assignment consists of two separate exercises that will challenge you to think critically about edge cases in programming and implement a mathematical approximation of π.
+This assignment consists of two exercises designed to help you understand lists and loops in Python.
+You will be required to modify two Python files: `edge_case_exercise.py` and `leibniz_series_exercise.py`.

 ---